9.7 Current debates and reforms

 (a) Regarding the Youth 20 (Y20) and the Youth 7 (Y7) Summits, the official engagement groups of the G20 and G7 dedicated to young people Y20 and Y7 organised by the Young Ambassadors Society (YAS), the following events – that also involve the Italian Government and the Italian Ministry of Foreign Affairs and International Cooperation – have to be mentioned:

 Y7 e Y20.
 In collaboration with the Italian Government and the Ministry of Foreign Affairs and International Cooperation, the Young Ambassadors Society (YAS) is selecting the delegates who for 2022 will join the Italian Delegation to Youth 7 (Y7) and Youth 20 ( Y20), the official engagement groups dedicated to G20 and G7 youth.

 The work of the engagement groups develops over several months during the year and culminates with the Y20 and Y7 Summits where a Final Communiqué is drawn up containing the proposals of the young delegations and which is then transmitted to the Presidents and Heads of State.

 The Italian delegations are led and recruited by the Young Ambassadors Society.

-In 2022, the Y20 Summit will be held in Jakarta and Bandung in Indonesia from July 17th to 24th.
+In 2022, the Y20 Summit held in Jakarta and Bandung in Indonesia from July 17th to 24th.

 To become part of the Italian Delegations of Y20 and Y7, candidates must be between 19 and 30 years old.